Santa Tecla, El Salvador: Santa Tecla Museum (MUTE)

-The MUTE's neoclassical building was originally designed and built as a prison in 1902 by architect José Jeréz; who also designed most of Santa Tecla's landmarks.
-The highlight of the building is the main tower, which once served as office for the mayor of the city.
+The MUTE's neoclassical building was originally designed and built as a prison in 1902 by architect José Jeréz, who also designed most of Santa Tecla's landmarks.
+The highlight of the building is the main tower, which once served as an office for the mayor of the city.
 The building was made from various materials including clay brick of volcanic origin.
-The original prison had 4 major cells to house 15 inmates each; however records show that up to 40 inmates were held in each of the cells.
-In addition, the prison had 6 small punishment cells and 4 additional rooms 2 for the kitchen and 2 for special punishment prisoners, one of them named “the little one”, where no sound or light could be heard or seen.
+The original prison had four major cells to house 15 inmates each; however, records show that up to 40 inmates were held in each of the cells.
+In addition, the prison had six small punishment cells and four additional rooms, two for the kitchen and two for special punishment prisoners, one of them named "the little one", where no sound or light could be heard or seen.
 Visitors today may experience the coldness of this room and other interesting attractions at MUTE.